 The CARB reviewed the methodology applied by the parties in their respective vacancy studies and favours the Complainant's approach.
 The Respondent's method in this case produced a median of 0% and yet the Respondent did not rely on that value but rather adopted a vacancy allowance of 6%.
 The Respondent's methodology may have produced a meaningful value if the data in the array represented annualized vacancy for each property rather than a snapshot value at a particular point in time.
 The approach applied by the Complainants is a similar approach to that used by the third party reporting agencies and provides a good picture of overall vacancy levels for the group of properties in the sample at a particular point in time, in this case July 1, 2009.
-The CARB finds that the Complainant's more inclusive rebuttal document which included the Respondent's additional 8 buildings and two other buildings, to be persuasive.
 The Respondent's information also was found not to be sufficiently transparent to determine why there is such a wide variance between the results of their study and that of the third party reports and that of the Complainant.
-The CARB placed greatest weight on the Complainant's rebuttal document representing 54% of the suburban office buildings reported by the Respondent.
-This information produced an average vacancy level for the total rentable area of the buildings in the study of 9.68%.
-The vacancy value is solidly supported by the third party reports provided by the Complainant.
-The CARB therefore decides to apply a 9.5% vacancy allowance for this property and others in this set of Complainants where the parties have relied on the same evidence.
+While the median value including the additional Respondent's occurrences is 9.10% the mean is 13.52%.
+The CARB is convinced that the correct rate is slightly above the median of 9.10% and sets the rate for the subject at 9.5%.
+This vacancy value is solidly supported by the third party reports provided by the Complainant.